dry ice slab with blue background

 Credit: Envato Elements/ FabrikaPhoto

 The first step in successfully shipping frozen food without dry ice is selecting the right insulated foam containers or frozen food shipping containers.
-These containers have a layer of insulation, like Styrofoam, that slows down the transfer of heat from the outside to the inside, helping to maintain the frozen state of the food.
+These containers, like Styrofoam, have insulation that slows down heat transfer, keeping the food frozen.

 Step 2: Use Frozen Gel Packs and Dry Ice Packs